The Transform Technology Summits start October 13th with Low-Code/No Code: Enabling Enterprise Agility. Register now!

 Google’s decision to fire its AI ethics leaders is a matter of “urgent public concern” that merits strengthening laws to protect AI researchers and tech workers who want to act as whistleblowers.
-That’s according to a letter published by Google employees today in support of the Ethical AI team at Google and former co-leads Margaret Mitchell and Timnit Gebru, who Google fired two weeks ago and in December 2020, respectively.
+That’s according to a letter Google employees published today in support of the Ethical AI team at Google and former co-leads Margaret Mitchell and Timnit Gebru, whom Google fired two weeks ago and in December 2020, respectively.

 Firing Gebru, one of the best known Black female AI researchers in the world and one of few Black women at Google, drew public opposition from thousands of Google employees.
 It also led critics to claim the incident may have “shattered” Google’s Black talent pipeline and signaled the collapse of AI ethics research in corporate environments.

 “We must stand up together now, or the precedent we set for the field — for the integrity of our own research and for our ability to check the power of big tech — bodes a grim future for us all,” reads the letter published by the group Google Walkout for Change.
 “Researchers and other tech workers need protections which allow them to call out harmful technology when they see it, and whistleblower protection can be a powerful tool for guarding against the worst abuses of the private entities which create these technologies.”

 Google Walkout for Change was created in 2018, and organizers said the group’s global walkout that year involved 20,000 Googlers in 50 cities around the world.

 In a tweet days before Google fired her, Gebru asked whether anyone was working on regulation to protect AI ethics whistleblowers.
 In the days after being fired, she voiced support for unionization as a means of protecting AI researchers.
 The Alphabet Workers Union cites Gebru’s dismissal among the reasons it was formed in January.